 The epilepsy program at the University of Florida is a level IV NAEC Epilepsy Center that serves over 5000 patients each year.
 More than 3000 inpatient and outpatient EEGs are performed each year, including an ICU EEG program that supports a 30-bed neuro-ICU in addition to medical and surgical ICUs.
 The state-of-the-art adult EMU is equipped with 8 hard wired beds that evaluates >200 patients a year; a separate pediatric EMU has 4 hard wired beds.
 We have a high volume of complex refractory epilepsy with a busy SEEG service for pre-surgical patients who later undergo traditional cranial resective epilepsy surgery procedures, laser interstitial thermocoagulation therapy (LITT) or responsive (RNS) or open-loop neurostimulation (DBS).
 We also serve a large population of patients implanted with vagus nerve stimulators (VNS).
 Didactic opportunities include a weekly multidisciplinary Epilepsy Management Conference, weekly SEEG conference, daily neurology resident noon conference, weekly departmental grand rounds, and wide choice of other academic meetings on campus.
 Research opportunities abound in all fields relevant to clinical epilepsy – e.g. pharmacology, electrophysiology, imaging, health outcome, epidemiology and descriptive case series.
 Division faculty currently have active research collaborations with scientists in bioengineering, electrical engineering, neurogenetics and dietetics.

-Fellows are additionally offered the annual American Clinical Neurophysiology Society In-Service Exam.
+Fellows are offered the annual American Clinical Neurophysiology Society In-Service Exam.
 In addition, attendance and presentations at the national American Epilepsy Society and American Clinical Neurophysiology Society are encouraged.

 University of Florida